PanPeople/PTM_project/README.md

 | :-------- | :------- | :------------------------- |
 | `bar_Dako99` | `Dako99` | Base code for communication with Bar02 sensor |

+`MS5837.h` is a header file which consist few essential defines:

 > Simple description of function
 >